 Sam Lavelle and Aaron Wildig are also key names that could be problematic for City, as Sam Moakes reports.

 In a rather young 'rivalry' between Exeter and Morecambe, the two first met in 2003 after City’s relegation to the Conference.
 The Shrimps first ever win against Exeter City was at Wembley in 2007.

-There have been 73 goals in 26 games, including 15 in the last five.
+There have been 77 goals in 27 games, as the last fixture in November ended 2-2.